VANESSA MONTOYA

 Reflecting on her path, Dr. Montoya overcame challenges as a second-language learner and single teenage mother.
 Facing adversity and discouragement, she remained determined to succeed, inspired by her grandfather’s unwavering support.
 She learned to embrace her resilience, using her experiences to fuel her passion for education and advocacy, which motivated her to rise above expectations.

-Outside of her professional life, Dr. Montoya takes great pride in continuing her family’s educational legacy through her children.
-Her daughter is a high school Spanish teacher pursuing a master’s degree in education, while her son is studying to become a criminal attorney at the University of Minnesota.
 Looking to the future, Dr. Montoya aims to expand her impact through professional development and deeper community engagement.
 She also aspires to take on a more active leadership role within her profession, guiding educators and shaping policies that benefit diverse learners.
-Ultimately, she hopes to step into a director position at Chicago Public Schools, furthering her commitment to advancing education.
+Ultimately, she hopes to step into a director position within CPS, furthering her commitment to advancing education.

 Facebook